jestjs/jest/website/versioned_docs/version-26.x/ManualMocks.md

 :::caution

 `jest.mock` calls cannot be hoisted to the top of the module if you enabled ECMAScript modules support.
-The ESM module loader always evaluates the imports before executing code.
+The ESM module loader always evaluates the static imports before executing code.
 See [ECMAScriptModules](ECMAScriptModules.md) for details.

 :::